Stuycs-K/finalproject-10-lin-abi-steinmetz-naomi-jaffe-otzar/PROPOSAL.md

 # Technical Details:

 - audio stegnography, bitwise operations (manipulation), encode/decode,

+Our project includes audio stegnography using LSB, which will require bitwise manipulation to encode and decode secret messages.

+Abigail and Naomi are working on encode.py, as well as exploring extra features to be included into the design.
+Otzar is working on decode.py.
+Afterwards, all of us will collaberate on slides and creating the video.

 (CHANGE THIS!!!!!)